Governance — 2023–2026

 2. District Convention

-Conventions of the Synod and the districts are the congregation’s principal means of gathering officially together, by way of their elected delegates, to grow together in and to apply together the confession of the Synod (Const.
+- Conventions of the Synod and the districts are the congregation’s principal means of gathering officially together, by way of their elected delegates, to grow together in and to apply together the confession of the Synod (Const.
 Art.
-II), to review the objectives for which they have formed the Synod and its districts (Const.
+II); to review the objectives for which they have formed the Synod and its districts (Const.
 Art.
-III), to review the work of officers, boards, commissions, and agencies in furthering those purposes, and to govern and direct the work their Synod or their district, subject to that confession and those objectives.
+III); to review the work of officers, boards, commissions, and agencies in furthering those purposes; and to govern and direct the work their Synod or their district, subject to that confession and those objectives.

-More specifically, “Conventions of the districts shall afford opportunities for worship, nurture, inspiration, fellowship, and the communication of vital information.
+- “Conventions of the districts shall afford opportunities for worship, nurture, inspiration, fellowship, and the communication of vital information.
 They are the principal legislative assemblies, which amend the district’s Articles of Incorporation and Bylaws, consider and take action on reports and overtures, and handle appropriate appeals.”
 (Bylaw 4.2.1)

-“The delegate convention of each district of the Synod receives reports and counsel from the national Synod, makes recommendations thereto, assists in implementing decisions of the Synod, and adopts or authorizes programs to meet the unique needs of the district.”
+- “The delegate convention of each district of the Synod receives reports and counsel from the national Synod, makes recommendations thereto, assists in implementing decisions of the Synod, and adopts or authorizes programs to meet the unique needs of the district.”
 (Bylaw 1.4.2)

 2A.
 Representation at District Convention

+Unless your congregation or parish has another official way to do identify its voting pastoral and lay delegates, a voters meeting should make this decision well in advance of the district convention.
 Your district will provide a means for these delegates to be credentialed by the congregation (means which involve the signature of two congregational officers), and these credentials will need to be presented to the district secretary either before or at the district convention for the delegates to be seated (Bylaw 4.2.2).

-If your congregation is part of a multi-congregation parish, the parish should have an agreed-upon means of selecting its delegates and voters from among its pastor(s) and lay membership.
+the parish should have an agreed-upon means of selecting its delegates and voters from among its pastor(s) and lay membership.
 If your congregation is not the congregation sending the parish’s voting lay delegate, it may send an advisory lay delegate, with voice but no vote.
+If your parish includes congregations from more than one district, Bylaw 4.2.2 provides for how it is represented at district conventions.

 Please take care to register delegates, voting and advisory, for the district convention as requested by your district.

-If your congregation is home to any other individual members of the Synod (perhaps an ordained minister other than the voter, whether active, candidate, or emeritus, or any commissioned minister on the roster of the Synod), it should know that these are, apart from a valid excuse, also to “serve as advisory delegates” (Bylaw 4.2.3).
+(perhaps an ordained minister other than the voter, whether active, candidate, or emeritus, or any commissioned minister on the roster of the Synod), it should know that these are, apart from a valid excuse, also to “serve as advisory delegates” (Bylaw 4.2.3).
 The congregation might consider helping them to overcome obstacles to their attendance at the district convention, to exercise their rights and responsibilities as individual members of the Synod.

 2B.
 Nomination of District Officers, Boards, and Commissions

 Your district is served by a number of officers, boards, commissions, and/or committees, many of which are elected (either in whole or in part) by the district convention.
-These include an elected, ordained Secretary and a lay Treasurer, who may be either elected or appointed, depending on the district’s bylaws (Bylaws 4.3.1–2).
+These include an elected, ordained secretary and a lay treasurer, who may be either elected or appointed, depending on the district’s bylaws (Bylaws 4.3.1–2).

 Your district also has a board of directors and other commissions or committees responsible for various areas of mission governance or provision of various services to the district.
 (Circuit visitors are officers of the district, treated separately under Action 1A; district presidents and vice-presidents are treated separately under Action 2C, below.)
 The proper filling of all these offices depends on thoughtful nominations.